One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 - Salt: The main preservative and flavor enhancer.

-- MSG or other flavor enhancers: To boost umami taste.
+- MSG or other flavor enhancers: Often used to boost umami taste.

-Because of this dense composition, one cube packs the flavor punch equivalent to several teaspoons of broth or stock.
+Because of this dense composition, one cube packs the flavor punch equivalent to several teaspoons of plain broth or stock, but it usually equals about one to one and a half teaspoons when compared with dry bouillon powder or concentrated paste.

 The Volume vs Weight Factor